MichaelPeter/BlazorHybridWebGPUTest/readme.md

 CoreWebView2EnvironmentOptions.AdditionalBrowserArguments = "--enable-features=enable-unsafe-webgpu
 ```

-However, with Blazor and WPF WebView it is quite difficult providing custom settings,
-here the research stopped with EnsureCoreWebView2Async() which seems to be called already by setting BlazorWebView.HostPage which calls WebView2.Navigate() and which then seems to somehow cause EnsureCoreWebView2Async() to be called multiple times.
+However, with Blazor and BlazorWebView it is quite difficult providing custom settings, here the research stopped with EnsureCoreWebView2Async() which seems to be called already by setting BlazorWebView.HostPage which calls WebView2.Navigate() and which then seems to somehow cause EnsureCoreWebView2Async() to be called multiple times.

 The issue was fixed according to this: https://github.com/MicrosoftEdge/WebView2Feedback/issues/1782
 But it here in this scenario it still makes problems.

-Here the issue with BlazorWebView
+A feature request to implement it in BlazorWebView is here:
 https://github.com/dotnet/maui/issues/3861

+But could be worked arround temporary by making a own fork of WPF BlazorWebView - which is a seperate component.